realfishsam/bnbPlants/README.md

 As a result, my enthusiasm waned, and I lost interest in the project.
 Nevertheless, the main factor influencing my decision to transition to Datacake was not solely based on the aforementioned reason; the primary motive behind this move was the cost of maintenance.
 To effectively run and manage this dashboard, I would be required to host it on a server, which incurs financial expenses.
 For instance, Linode, one of the largest server providers, offers its most affordable option at a monthly rate of $5, which I do not wish to spend.
 Given my current situation, where I am frequently on the move, self-hosting also becomes impractical.

-To access the source code for the dashboard shown in the video, you can find it in the "Dashboard" folder.
-Just open the file "index.html" located within the "dashboard/dashboard2" directory.
+[Source code](https://github.com/realfishsam/bnbPlantsDashboard) for the dashboard shown in the video.

 I should mention that I followed [this tutorial](https://www.youtube.com/watch?v=kySGqoU7X-s&ab_channel=Hyperplexed) to learn how to create the "blob" effect.